Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Attacks Future Work

+Currently, community server operators may specify the location of their community with an IP address and public key combination or a Domain name and public key combination.
+In both cases, this produces an excessively long and non-human-readable string which is required to join the community.
+However, this is necessary to ensure non-reliance on the traditional certificate authority model for authentication and encryption.

-However, this also creates a usability issue: under this system, it becomes difficult to quickly communicate the information required to join an open group in person without resorting to QR codes or insecure backchannels.
-We could optionally allow open group operators to buy LNS mappings to map IP and key combinations to human-readable names; these mappings would be stored in the Loki blockchain in a similar fashion to the usernames in LNS.
-This would allow us to achieve a high level of security while maintaining human-readability.
-Using this scheme would also allow open groups to be discovered by downloading a list of registered open group names from the Service Nodes.
+In the future, it should be possible for community operators to optionally buy SNS mappings to map human-readable names to IP/Domain and public key combinations; these mappings would be stored on the Arbitrum blockchain in a similar fashion to Session usernames in SNS.
+This would allow Session Communities to achieve a high level of domain security while maintaining human-readability.
+This scheme could be extended to allow communities to be discovered by downloading a list of registered community names from the Arbitrum blockchain via the Session Node network.